Custom patches on hats have become more than just a fashion…

-- You can wear hats inside as long as the area you are in is considered a “public space” such as a hallway, elevator (when you’re alone or only in the presence of other men), or in a building’s foyer.
+- You can wear hats inside as long as the area is considered a “public space,” such as a hallway, elevator (when you’re alone or only in the presence of other men), or in a building’s foyer.

-- If your hat has any decorations (barring ball caps or branded hats), the embellishments should be located on the left side.
+- If your hat has decorations (barring ball caps or branded hats), the embellishments should be on the left side.

-- You can also wear your hats during sports events regardless of if they’re indoors or outside.
+- You can also wear your hats during athletic events regardless of if they’re indoors or outside.

 Not to Wear